apache/seatunnel/docs/en/connector-v2/sink/Feishu.md

 ## Description

-Used to launch feishu web hooks using data.
+Used to launch Feishu web hooks using data.

 > For example, if the data from upstream is [`age: 12, name: tyrantlucifer`], the body content is the following: `{"age": 12, "name": "tyrantlucifer"}`